andrewbwu/EasyScan/README.md

     * 8.1 Make an ascii banner
     * 8.2 aNgRy InTeRnEt TrAnSlAtOr

+## About
 Created by [Andrew Wu](https://github.com/andrewbwu) and [Berenice Nava-Morales](https://github.com/ynreb)

+## Shoutouts
-Shoutout to the staff at FullStack Academy and our instructors for their knowledge and guidance in our cybersecurity journey!
+Special thanks to the staff at FullStack Academy and our instructors for their knowledge and guidance in our cybersecurity journey!